NewForester/notes-html/md/form-input-attributes.md

  1. value             - the default or initial value
  1. name              - the name the input field (submitted with the field value)
  1. disabled          - the field is disabled (it will not be submitted)
- 1. readonly          - the field is read only (its value cannot be changed by the user)
+ 1. readonly          - the field is read-only (its value cannot be changed by the user)
  1. checked           - pre-select checkbox or radio button field on page (form) load
  1. size              - the width (in characters) of a (text based) field
  1. maxlength         - the maximum number of characters that can be entered into the field
- 1. accept            - the acceptable file type(s) for a field `type="file"
+ 1. accept            - the acceptable file type(s) for a field `type="file"`
  1. src               - the URL for a field `type="image"`
  1. alt               - the alternative text for a field `type="image"`
  1. align             - the alignment of the image for a field `type="image"` (not supported in HTML5)